npnorman/gaussian_elim/README.md

 ## Nicholas Norman, August 2024

-As of August 2024, I am currently enrolled in a linear alegbra course.
+As of August 2024, I am currently enrolled in a linear algebra course.
 We are practicing with augmented matrices and putting them in row reduced echelon form.
-So, as practice into the perview of linear alebra and computer science, I have tasked myself with doing my best to write a program that takes a matrix and row reduces it.
+So, as practice into the purview of linear algebra and computer science, I have tasked myself with doing my best to write a program that takes a matrix and row reduces it.

 ### Goal